fp-tower/blog/content/2020-12-30-state-of-monocle.md

 image = "monocle-logo.png"
 author = "julien truffaut"
 tags = ["scala", "monocle"]
-date = 2019-01-02T00:00:00+00:00
+date = 2019-12-30T00:00:00+00:00
 +++

-[Monocle](https://github.com/julien-truffaut/Monocle), like many other Scala FP libraries, was inspired by Haskell.
+[Monocle](https://github.com/julien-truffaut/Monocle), like many other Scala functional libraries, was inspired by Haskell.
 In our case, it is the [Lens](https://hackage.haskell.org/package/lens) library by Edward Kmett and al.

 In Monocle, we experimented with various optics encoding: pair of functions, Van Laarhoven, and profunctor